idealo/image-quality-assessment/README.md

 ```
 The training progress will be streamed to your terminal.
 After the training has finished, the train outputs (logs and best model weights) will be stored on S3 in a timestamped folder.
 The S3 output bucket can be specified in the **config file**.
 The `--image-dir` argument requires the path of the image directory on your remote instance.

+## Contribute
+We welcome all kinds of contributions and will publish the performances from new models in the performance table under [Trained models](#trained_models).

+For example, to train a new aesthetic NIMA model based on InceptionV3 ImageNet weights, you just have to change the `base_model_name` parameter in the config file `models/MobileNet/config_mobilenet_aesthtic.json` to "InceptionV3".
+You can also control all major hyperparameters in the config file, like learning rate, batch size, or dropout rate.

 ## Datasets